 In this unit, you will be exposed to index as an official tool of executing of government business in public offices.

-- Understand what index means in public administration. - Identify the types of index and their relevance in business of government subjects, showing the numbers of files dealing with various subjects.
-Index makes files identification easy.
+- Understand what index means in public administration. - Identify the types of indexes and their relevance in business of government